medic/medic-docs/configuration/forms.md

 }
 ```

-### Linked Docs Example
+### A Detailed Example

-This example shows how you would register a single newborn from a delivery report.
+This example shows how you would register a single newborn as part of filling in a delivery report.

 First, the relevant section of the delivery report XLSForm file:
 ![Delivery report](img/linked_docs_xlsform.png)

-Here is the corresponding portion of XML generated after converting the form:
+Here is the corresponding portion of XForm XML generated after converting the form:

 ```xml
 <repeat>